 Public investments in conservation are a vitally important component of support for the Western Pennsylvania Conservancy’s mission and programs.
 The commitment of federal, state, and local dollars for conservation reflect the widespread endorsement of these priorities by our citizens and communities.
-The following are a selection of the government programs which enable WPC to perform its work.
+The following are some of WPC’s public funding priorities in the state and federal budgets for fiscal year 2023.

 The Keystone Fund has supported thousands of community park development projects including athletic fields, community centers, playgrounds and pools.
 Tens of thousands of acres of community open space, wildlife habitat, state forests and parks are forever protected and available for public enjoyment because of the Keystone Fund.
 Keystone has improved public access and facilities in our state parks and forests.
 It also has supported community library, museum and higher education construction projects.

 Each dollar of Key 93 investment typically leverages a dollar or more in direct local and county investments in our parks, special community green spaces and libraries.
 The additional benefits brought by improving the livability of our communities and providing recreational and outdoor opportunities to our children are immeasurable.

 WPC strongly opposes diverting any dollars from the Keystone Fund into the General Fund, or using them for any other reason than their intended purpose.

 Since 1999, Growing Greener has been Pennsylvania’s preeminent program for funding conservation priorities, including land protection, water quality, urban parks and recreation, and historic preservation efforts.